-In Ayurvedic nutrition vegetables are an important part of a healthy balanced food plan.
-Not only do vegetables taste soft, delicious, juicy and nourishing when prepared properly, they also provide the body with vital minerals, vitamins and fiber necessary for a healthy immune system and the health of your tissues (plasma, blood, muscle, fat, bone, nerve and reproductive).
+In Ayurvedic nutrition, vegetables are an important part of a healthy balanced food plan.
+Not only do vegetables taste soft, delicious, juicy, and nourishing when prepared properly, but they also provide the body with vital minerals, vitamins, and fiber necessary for a healthy immune system and the health of your tissues (plasma, blood, muscle, fat, bone, nerve and reproductive).

 It can be easy to forget about the power of vegetables.
 I know I have gone through phases in which I live on simple kitchari or dhal and totally forget to eat these glorious creations from the plant kingdom.
 One thing is for sure: vegetables do make a difference to health and vitality, and when you prepare them properly they can be so delicious that even the most resigned vegetable eaters can start to enjoy them.

 Voila!
-Enjoy this delicious for lunch or dinner all year round!
+Enjoy this delicious lunch or dinner all year round!

 Comments will be approved before showing up.